3

 Is Iron Horse a good place to live?

 Iron Horse is a good place to live.
-Iron Horse is considered very walkable and a biker's paradise with great transit options.
+Iron Horse is considered very walkable and a biker's paradise with good transit options.
 Iron Horse is a suburban neighborhood.
 Iron Horse has 6 parks for recreational activities.
 It is fairly sparse in population with 4.7 people per acre and a median age of 30.
 The average household income is $42,986 which is below the national average.
 College graduates make up 62.6% of residents.
 A majority of residents in Iron Horse are renters, with 86.2% of residents renting and 13.8% of residents owning their home.
 A local real estate agent serving Iron Horse can help you decide if this neighborhood is the right one for you.
 Learn more on our Iron Horse neighborhood guide.

 Is Iron Horse, AZ a safe neighborhood?